oxidecomputer/oxide-and-friends/TEMPLATE.md

-# Twitter Space on MM DD, 20YY
+# Oxide and Friends Twitter Space: MM DD, 20YY

+## Snazzy title

 We've been holding a Twitter Space weekly on Mondays at 5p for about an hour.
 Even though it's not (yet?) a feature of Twitter Spaces, we have been